himanshu864/DevObs/Godot.md

 - Attach a script to the enemy node.
 - Add constant speed w.r.t delta to character's position.
 - Drag (and drop with holding `cmd`) both ray casts to slime script to reverse direction when hitting walls.
-- Also drag `AnimationSprite2D` to script to reverse its sprite.
+- Also drag `AnimationSprite2D` to script to update graphics to face correct direction.

 ```gdscript
 extends Node2D